 The downsides of whole-house dehumidifiers?
 Well, they cost more than portable units, which is to be expected.
 But you also have to be sure that you receive a proper whole-house dehumidifier installation.
 In some cases, people will have an HVAC company install their dehumidifier only to be disappointed in its performance.
 More often than not, this isn’t because of the unit itself.
 It’s because of how it was installed.

-At PV Heating & Air, we follow very specific installation procedures for dehumidifiers.
+At PV Heating, Cooling & Plumbing, we follow very specific installation procedures for dehumidifiers.
 Because of how we install them, you can feel confident that they’ll keep your humidity at a comfortable level all year round!

 Now that you know how a dehumidifier works, let’s keep your home’s humidity in check!

-If you’re ready to improve humidity management in your Atlanta area home, PV Heating & Air can help!
+If you’re ready to improve humidity management in your Atlanta area home, PV Heating, Cooling & Plumbing can help!
 Our experienced team will analyze your home, identify opportunities to improve humidity management and help you decide whether a whole-house dehumidifier makes the most sense.